 We'll go with the easy one first, two people, showered, no suits etc. (Note: Some people prefer to use the tub with very little FC.
 That's your choice.
 I'm just telling you how to determine how much FC you're using in a safe manner).
 Test your FC and add Chlorine to get to 5 ppm FC.
 After one hour of soaking test FC again.
 If you find you have no FC after an hour, next time start with 6 or 7.
 If you find you still have 3 ppm FC, next time it's safe to start with 3-4 ppm FC.
 Get it?
 The trick is to have the lowest amount of FC without ever dropping to zero.
 If you plan on staying in the tub longer than an hour, either start out with more FC, or add some during the soak.
 However, you don't want to get into the tub with the FC much above 8, unless of course you like a strong smell of chlorine.
 I got in once with FC at 10, and it was a little too much for me, and I like the smell of Chlorine.

-Wow if you made it this far, you did pretty good.
+Wow if you made it this far, you did pretty well.
 It seems like a lot to learn, but it's really not.
 I'll summarize it here.

 If your CH is much below 100 ppm, raise it to ~150 ppm.
 Otherwise, make a note of it.